 Monday is Memorial Day in the United States, the day we remember the nation’s war dead.
-Why not let some undergraduates from one of the most selective colleges in the country — the United States Military Academy at West Point — assist you in your remembrance this weekend (with words and music from Randall Wallace and Nick Glennie-Smith):
+Why not let some undergraduates from one of the most selective colleges in the country — the United States Military Academy at West Point — assist you and your students in your remembrance this weekend (with words and music from Randall Wallace and Nick Glennie-Smith):

 You can also remind your students this weekend that what we now call Memorial Day was originally called Decoration Day after the custom of decorating the graves of soldiers who had fought in the Civil War.
 The name has changed, but the honorable custom continues, as you’ll see if you visit almost any cemetery across the country in the next few days.

 Henry Wadsworth Longfellow’s 1882 poem “Decoration Day” shows us why Longfellow was the most popular poet of nineteenth-century America.
 Why not share it with your homeschool students also on this Decoration Day weekend.

 Sleep, comrades, sleep and rest

 Nor sentry’s shot alarms!

 Here is no fevered breath,

 All is repose and peace,